 Only if you meet several pre-conditions and take targeted marketing actions according to those might this be the case.

-Firstly, not only the pool needs to make a good first impression with potential buyers, but also other areas of the house and then also the person selling it.
+Firstly, not only the pool needs to make an excellent first impression with potential buyers, but also other areas of the house and the person selling it.

-Secondly, it needs to have a competitive pricing right on market value or even a little bit below, and the online impression needs to be good enough.
+Secondly, it needs to have competitive pricing based on market value or even a little below.
+The online impression needs to be good enough.

-The next condition is to have it listed in one of the three states that have a higher demand for houses with pools and your marketing methods need to specially target the type of potential buyers that are most attracted to these kinds of homes.
+The next condition is to have it listed in one of the three states with a higher demand for houses with pools.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.